ndronos/c-nomorph/Adamson-2011/README.md

 by being able to increase their bit-length as longS and doubleS.
 It's gallingly simple to modern eyes, but hones quite closely to what's actually on the CPU.
+Look through the x86 or ARM7 instruction set and you will find no references to Unicode strings or "objects" of any kind;